AarushBhagat/InvictusAssignment/BUGS.md

 **What is wrong:** Dates were displayed as raw ISO date strings instead of formatted locale date strings.

-**What I changed:** In src/lib/format.js, updated ormatDate to convert input to ew Date(date) before calling 	oLocaleDateString.
+**What I changed:** In src/lib/format.js, updated formatDate to convert input to ew Date(date) before calling 	oLocaleDateString.